Too much Estrogen interferes with Thyroid

 This implies that too much estrogen in the body, estrogen dominance, interferes with thyroid hormone action.

-Cervical Dysplasias are caused by too much estrogen.
+Adenomyosis is caused by too much estrogen from xenoestrogen exposure.
 Cutting down your intake of estrogen

-and taking progesterone causes Cervical Dysplasias to become normal according to Dr. Lee.
+and taking progesterone causes adenomyosis to disappear according to Dr. Lee.
 Because estrogen dominance

-also interferes with thyroid hormone action, Cervical Dysplasia patients are likely to have symptoms of hypothyroidism
+also interferes with thyroid hormone action, adenomyosis patients are likely to have symptoms of hypothyroidism

 and be on thyroid supplements even though measured TSH, T3 and T4 are normal.